 Heard of the saying “small but terrible”?
 AZOO’s Aquarium Mignon Filter 60 fits it perfectly.
 Its tiny package brings all the things you want in a filter.
 It is flexible, noise-free, easy to use and maintain, and cleans efficiently.

 It is smoke gray in color and has a size of 3.2 in. x 3.8 x 6 in.
-The small compact design suits aquariums holding up to 3.5 gallons.
+The small compact design suits aquariums are, holding up to 3.5 gallons.
 Mignon Filter 60 can fit and sit in either a rectangular tank or bowl.
 My bettas are happy because they have more room to swim around.

 It keeps the water clean and clear with the help of the 15 GPH pump.
-I even have separate units for my 5.5 and 10 gallon-tanks.
+I even have separate units for my 5.5 and 10 gallon tanks.
 No tiny particles flowing, no algae forming.
 I’m surprised that it delivers the same results!

 Unlike other filters, this water filter for 10 gallon tank has a flow adjuster.
-So, I can adjust the flow rate whenever needed.
+So I can adjust the flow rate whenever needed.

 It works silently.
 The filter produces very little vibration so annoying and disturbing sound is not a problem.

-10. Whisper IQ Power Filter
+10. Tetra Whisper PF10 Power Filter

 What To Look For When Buying A Filter For 10 Gallon Tank